thomascamminady/sPYnning/README.md

 # sPYnning
 Source code for animating a spinning globe, consisting of hexagons.
 This can be used to generate images similar to the ones in [the original twitter tweet](https://twitter.com/cmmndy/status/1281187892845588480).
 Below are some images that are created in the Jupyter notebook.

+For more images and GIFs, check out https://www.camminady.org/spinningglobe

 ## How To?

 ### Locally